cometa-rocks/cometa_documentation/MFA_Authentication_using_cometa.md

         <pre>pip install pyotp</pre>

-    3. Replace your token/secret key with "YOUR CODE ...".
+    3. Replace "YOUR CODE ..." with your token/secret key.
-    4. Run the code, you will receive the OTP in the output.
+    4. Run the code; you will receive the OTP in the output.
     <br>

     <i> Note: OTP will be valid for 60 seconds</i>
     <br>
     <br>
-        More info Use pyAuth library to generate OTPs – see: https://github.com/pyauth/pyotp.
+        For more information, use the pyAuth library to generate OTPs – see: https://github.com/pyauth/pyotp.
     <br>
     <br>

 * **Step 2: Create Test**  Store the <i>secret key</i> in Cometa as a <i>secret variable</i>.
 Once the authentication token is stored, you can proceed to generate OTP using Cometa by following the next step.

-      Create one-time password of "{x}" digits using pairing-key "{value}" and save it to encrypted variable "{variable_name}
+      Create one-time password of "{x}" digits using pairing-key "{value}" and save it to the encrypted variable "{variable_name}

-    Refer <a target="_blank" href="https://github.com/Cometa-rocks/Cometa_documentation/blob/main/Cometa_actions.md#:~:text=online%20excel%20viewer.-,Create%20one%2Dtime%20password%20of%20%22%7Bx%7D%22%20digits%20using,-pairing%2Dkey%20%22%7Bvalue">Create one-time password using Cometa </a>
+    Refer to the <a target="_blank" href="https://github.com/Cometa-rocks/Cometa_documentation/blob/main/Cometa_actions.md#:~:text=online%20excel%20viewer.-,Create%20one%2Dtime%20password%20of%20%22%7Bx%7D%22%20digits%20using,-pairing%2Dkey%20%22%7Bvalue">Create one-time password using Cometa </a>

     #### For illustration, you can automate the login screen of Cometa to test the functionality of the MFA automation feature